Zuehlke/machines-code-people/articles/whats-wrong-with-i-dont-write-any-tests-i-am-not-a-tester.md

 "Not a tester, so what are you then?" you might ask.
 Being that offending is generally not helpful.
-Unless you try to catch the attention as I do in this blog post 😉
+Unless you try to catch the attention as I do in this article 😉
 Let’s digest the situation in detail.

 A friend of mine attended my [Scrum Developer class](https://www.scrum.org/courses/professional-scrum-developer-training) and caught fire during the "Testing" module where we talk about Code Quality, Testing, Test-First approaches, TDD and more.